Milestone-Proposal:Advanced Encryption Standard (AES)

 Plaque citation summarizing the achievement and its significance; if personal name(s) are included, such name(s) must follow the achievement itself in the citation wording: Text absolutely limited by plaque dimensions to 70 words; 60 is preferable for aesthetic reasons.

-In 1995-1998, Rijndael, an innovative and computationally-efficient series of secure block ciphers for encrypting data and providing provable security against attacks, was created by Belgian cryptographers Joan Daemen and Vincent Rijmen.
-In 2000, their design won an international competition sponsored by NIST (the National Institute of Standards and Technology).
-Rijndael became the basis of AES in 2001, which led to its worldwide use for data security, encryption and authentication.
+In 1995-1998, Rijndael, an innovative and computationally efficient series of secure block ciphers for encrypting data and providing provable security against attacks, was created by Belgian cryptographers Joan Daemen and Vincent Rijmen.
+In 2000, their design won an international competition sponsored by NIST (National Institute of Standards and Technology, USA).
+Rijndael became the basis of AES in 2001, leading to its worldwide use for data security, encryption, and authentication.

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.